FundRock Partners Limited

 - You can access the personal information we hold on you by contacting us using the details under “Our Contacts” below.
 In order to prevent unauthorised access, we will ask you to provide proof of identity before we show you your personal information.

-- Please note: any access request made before 25 May 2018 may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
-After 25 May 2018, in the event that an access request is unfounded, excessive or especially repetitive, we may charge a ‘reasonable fee’ for meeting that request.
+- Please note: in the event that an access request is unfounded, excessive or especially repetitive, we may charge a ‘reasonable fee’ for meeting that request.
 Similarly, we may charge a reasonable fee to comply with requests for further copies of the same information.
 (That fee will be based upon the administrative costs of providing the information).

 - You have the additional rights to request rectification and erasure of your personal data and to request restriction of, and to otherwise object to, our processing of your personal data and you can exercise these rights at any time by contacting us using the details under “Our Details” below.

-- From 25 May 2018, you will also be entitled to receive the personal data that you have provided to us in a structured, commonly used and machine-readable format, and to transmit that data to another data controller.
-You can exercise this right from 25 May 2018 by contacting us using the details under “Our Contacts” below
+- You are also entitled to receive the personal data that you have provided to us in a structured, commonly used and machine-readable format, and to transmit that data to another data controller.
+You can exercise this right from by contacting us using the details under “Our Contacts” below.

 This website is owned and operated by FundRock Partners Limited.

-We are registered in England and Wales under registration number 4162989, and our registered office and principal place business is at Second Floor (East), 51-54 Gracechurch Street, London, EC3V 0RJ.
+We are registered in England and Wales under registration number 4162989, and our registered office and principal place business is at 52-54 Gracechurch Street, London, EC3V 0EH.

 If you have any questions, comments or requests regarding this policy, you can contact us: